birfan/MultimodalRecognition/README.md

     $ scp RecognitionMemory.py nao@ROBOT_IP:path_to_folder
 ```

-## Usage with tablet interaction as described in the HRI workshop paper
+## Usage with Tablet Interaction on Pepper Robot

+See Irfan et al. (2018) for details on the interaction.

 Start the code on the robot: